Bateson Perception

 After years of study, Bateson insisted that the mind was a product of evolution and natural selection.
 These were the very same processes that had led to life on earth in all its variety.
 In seeking to accurately describe the mental and the physical he proposed "basic presuppositions" that everyone "should know."

-Bateson's "basic presuppositions" that every schooled person ought to comprehend fell into four categories.
+Bateson's "basic presuppositions" that every educated person ought to comprehend fell into four categories.
 These categories were related clusters of the following sixteen rules organized into how we code for our impending experiences, distinguishing random from ordered events, the meaning of more versus less amounts, and the adequacy of language to represent reality.

 His clusters of these sixteen aphorisms are based on A) code or coding related concepts [1-5], B) the differences between random and ordered experiences [6-8], C) the relation of amounts and sizes to meaning [9-12], and D) the failure of reason and language to clearly express the rich complexity of organic and inorganic existence [13-16].